jordymeow/ai-engine/readme.txt

 * Add a ChatGPT-style chatbot (or an images creation bot) to your website with a simple shortcode
 * Generate fresh and engaging content for your site
 * Explore the AI Playground for a variety of tools like translation, correction, SEO, etc
+* Create templates for everything you do, to save time and be more productive
 * Fullscreen, popup, and window modes for the chatbot
 * Train your AI to make it better at specific tasks
 * Quickly brainstorm new titles and excerpts for your posts